RedHatInsights/insights-ingress-go/README.md

     $> curl http://localhost:3000/version

+#### The Docker Option

+You can also build ingress using Docker/podman with the provided Dockerfile.

+    $> docker build . -t ingress:latest

+Or stand up the stack with required services using `docker-compose`.

+    $> docker-compose up --build

 #### Uploading a File

 Ingress expects to be behind a 3Scale gateway that provides some manadatory headers.